-If you plan to start a family soon, it’s smart to purchase life insurance in an amount that will support the surviving spouse and children.
+If you plan to start a family soon, purchasing life insurance may be a wise move.
+Life insurance for both spouses can support the surviving partner and future children.

-If you care for the financial needs of anyone outside your household, you may want to provide a benefit for them, as well.
-Don’t overlook elderly or disabled parents, nieces and nephews, or friends who depend on your financial support for their quality of life.
+If you are responsible for the financial needs of anyone outside your household, you may need to provide an insurance benefit for them, as well.
+Your dependents could include elderly or disabled parents and extended family members.

 Rates for all types of life insurance increase as we age.
-If you develop a chronic illness, the cost of life insurance may be too high.
-You may even become uninsurable.
-If you already have a life insurance policy in place when you become ill and you keep paying the premiums, you’ll be insured no matter how your health condition progresses.
+If you develop a critical or chronic illness in the future, the cost of purchasing life insurance may be too high.
+You could even become uninsurable because of your health.
+If you already have a life insurance policy in place when you become ill and you keep paying the premiums, you’ll be insured while the policy is active and in force, no matter how your health changes.